Health Systems Economics

 Presentation

-The Economics of Health Care Systems program is part of the Master's degree in Economics offered by the Faculty of Economics, in the Law-Economy-Management field.
+The Health Systems Economics program is part of the Master's degree in Economics at the Faculty of Economics, within the Law-Economics-Management field.

 Read more